Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Introduction

-In this paper, we present an end-to-end approach for novel view synthesis from \textit{a single image} via an intermediate \textit{mesh representation}.
-Unlike mesh reconstruction for objects of certain categories, generating meshes for a scene is challenging as there is no notion of mean or canonical shape to start from, or silhouette from segmentation for supervision.
-We side-step this problem by wrapping by a deformable mesh sheet over the 3D world -- much like wrapping a 2D tinfoil onto a 3D pan before baking!
+In this paper, we present an end-to-end approach for novel view synthesis from \textit{a single image} of a scene via an intermediate \textit{mesh representation}.
+Unlike mesh reconstruction for objects of specific categories, generating meshes for a scene is challenging as there is no notion of mean or canonical shape to start from, or silhouette from segmentation for supervision.
+We circumvent this problem by wrapping a deformable mesh sheet over the 3D world -- much like wrapping a 2D tinfoil onto a 3D pan before baking!
 We name this shrink-wrapped mesh \textit{\methodname}, a term borrowed from physics for the 2D manifold of high-dimensional strings.
-After generating this \methodname for a given view, novel views are obtained by moving the camera in 3D geometry space (Figure~\ref{fig:method}), which allows us to train from just two views of a scene \textit{without any 3D or depth supervision}.
+After generating this \methodname for a given view, novel views are obtained by moving the camera in 3D space (Figure~\ref{fig:method}), which allows us to train from just two views of a scene using only rendering losses \textit{without any 3D or depth supervision}.

-To train our model end-to-end, reconstructing mesh texture from inputs and rendering it in novel views both need to be differentiable.
-Latter is easily handled thanks to recent differentiable mesh renderers~\cite{kato2018neural,liu2019soft,ravi2020accelerating}.
+To train our model end-to-end, both reconstruction of the mesh texture from input view and rendering from a novel camera view need to be differentiable.
+The latter is easily handled thanks to recent differentiable mesh renderers~\cite{kato2018neural,liu2019soft,ravi2020accelerating}.
 To address the former, we propose a differentiable texture sampler over projected 2D views, enabling gradient computation of the reconstructed texture map over the 3D mesh geometry.
+Furthermore, to better handle occlusions and depth discontinuities, we propose a simple extension by stacking multiple layers of Worldsheets onto the scene.

-\methodname allows generating novel views from a single image with large view-point changes.
-It consistently outperforms prior state-of-the-art by a significant margin on three benchmark datasets (Matterport \cite{chang2017matterport3d}, Replica \cite{straub2019replica}, and RealEstate10K \cite{zhou2018stereo}) and is applicable to very high-resolution images in-the-wild as shown in Figure~\ref{fig:vis_popup}.
+In summary, Worldsheet generates novel views by learning to predict scene geometry from a single image.
+Although 3D mesh reconstruction via differentiable rendering is common for objects, to our best knowledge, this is the first work to show mesh recovery for \textit{scenes} just from multi-view supervision.
+Our model consistently outperforms prior state-of-the-art by a significant margin on three benchmark datasets (Matterport \cite{chang2017matterport3d}, Replica \cite{straub2019replica}, and RealEstate10K \cite{zhou2018stereo}), and is applicable to very high-resolution images in-the-wild as shown in Figure~\ref{fig:vis_popup}.